Spotlighting the upcoming Content Strategy School

 When it comes to career training, there are a few options for getting a leg up: articles and books, webinars, conference presentations, workshops, vendor/brand certifications, MOOCs, or the big-time tackling of a university degree.
 Those of us interested in the relatively new field of Content Strategy have had to settle for the piecemeal approach; picking and choosing from limited offerings because formal degrees are not yet mainstream.
 But a new educational option appears on the horizon.
 While specifics are still ironing out, the Content Strategy School could be a viable option to shape oneself into a major content strategy asset, without the steep investments of higher education.

-Before heading off on my family summer vacation last month, I noticed a tweet bobbing through the #contentstrategy sect of Twitter, bringing attention to a curious name and link: Content Strategy School.
-The school website is a little shy on detail, but gives hints to a web-based training system due in “Fall 2016”, powered by “top experts”.
+Last month I noticed a tweet bobbing through the #contentstrategy sect of Twitter, bringing attention to a curious name and link: Content Strategy School.
+The school website is a little shy on detail, but gives hints to a web-based training system due in “Fall 2016,” powered by “top experts.”
+It seemed like something to look into and mention here.

-Hilary Marsh is behind the project through her business, Content Company, Inc. Knowing Hilary has been interested in producing some kind of certification process for the last 3 years, at least, I touched base with her through email to pose a few questions.
+Hilary Marsh is behind the project through her business, Content Company, Inc. I knew Hilary has been interested in producing some kind of certification process for the last 3 years, at least, so I got in touch and posed a few questions.
 She graciously allowed me to share what I learned.

 I began by asking Hilary if the Content Strategy School is the manifestation of her original ideas from years ago.
 Her response to this question sets the stage: